-One of the smaller towns we stopped in was Verona.
+One of the smaller towns in Italy worth visiting is Verona.
 In ancient times, Verona was an important town, as it was at the intersection of several roads.
 Today, it’s a UNESCO World Heritage Site.

 The city has numerous interesting sites, and it would be easy to spend a few days here.
 Unfortunately we only had an afternoon to explore the highlights.